 A Chapter 7 discharge is a court order releasing the debtor from personal liability on his or her obligations.
 However, certain obligations are excepted from discharge.
-Schedule a free telephone consultation to determine if you can discharge certain debts.
+Schedule a telephone consultation to determine if you can discharge certain debts.

 Debtors will obtain their Chapter 7 discharge at the end of the Chapter 7 process.